Collaborative Divorce and Collaborative Law

 –derived in part from the website of the International Academy of Collaborative Professionals

-Contact Steven Gregory today to discuss the collaborative approach to your divorce, child costody, child support, or other legal issues.
+Contact Steven Gregory today to discuss the collaborative approach to your divorce, child custody, child support, or other legal issues such as probate, construction disputes, securities, or other civil matters.

 Offices conveniently located near Highways 280 and 119 in northern Shelby County, Alabama.
 Call 205-314-4874 to arrange your consultation or contact the firm online.